Norwegian Cruise Line

 - Aqua Restaurant (322-seat forward Dining Room, complimentary)

-- Le Bistro (82-seat French specialty dinner-only restaurant; reservations-only; US$20 cover charge)
+- Le Bistro (82-seat French speciality dinner-only restaurant; reservations-only; US$20 cover charge)

-- La Cucina (112-seat Italian specialty restaurant; reservations-only, US$15 cover charge; with outdoor seating waterfront area)
+- La Cucina (112-seat Italian speciality restaurant; reservations-only, US$15 cover charge; with outdoor seating waterfront area)

 - Ginza (98-seat Asian restaurant; complimentary)